 Are you interested in environmental and sustainability policy?

-We are hiring 1-2 research assistants to collect and analyze data about the policies Maine towns adopt that promote sustainability.
-This is an opportunity to contribute to an innovative study, gain experience conducting social science research, and learn more about what happens at a local level to shape our towns.
+We are hiring one research assistant to transcribe interviews of policy makers involved in developing a new wetland regulatory mechanism in Maine.
+This is an opportunity to contribute to an innovative study, gain experience with social science research, and learn more about what happens at a local and state level to protect resources.

-Applicants should be interested in sustainability and local-level policy.
 A major in EES, economics, political science or related field is preferred.
-Experience using Excel is essential, as is attention to detail and the ability to keep organized electronic files.
-We are looking for applicants who can start as soon as possible, and can dedicate about 10 hours per week on this project.
+Being a fast and accurate typist is essential, as is attention to detail.
+Familiarity with state and federal wetland policy and local planning is helpful.
+The successful applicant must complete a 4-5 hour online course in conducting research with human subjects, if not already previously done.
+We are looking for applicants who can start the beginning of Sept. and can dedicate 15-20 hours per week on this project.

 To apply, email a short letter of interest, resume and contact information to Vanessa Levesque at: firstname.lastname@example.org.